Elements of Fitness – A Mother's Memoir

 I am optimistic, patient, caring, I love the finer things in life, and I’m always able to see the best in other people.

-My father was strict but also kind.
+He was strict but also kind.
 He taught me to always be fair.
 He taught me to always take care of yourself first because if you don’t have your health, you have nothing.

 I hate public speaking.